Create a stylish focal point in your living room in just a few hours with our step-by step guide to wallpapering a chimney breast

 - Clean dishcloth

-Next, paper the sides of the chimney breast, starting at the edge of the front corner and taking the paper back into the recess.
+Start at the edge of the front corner and take the paper back into the recess.

 Where the chimney breast joins the wall, mark the line with the back of a pair of scissors, trim and ease back into place, as before.